antiroyalty/antiroyalty.github.io/_drafts/how-to-electrify-fast.markdown

 - Connection queue triage: use LLMs to normalize customer applications, auto-check for missing info, route jobs by complexity, and publish live timelines
 - SB 410

 2) Build the wires California has already planned, but faster
+- Improving interconnection rate

 3) Lock in the demand growth that is flexible by default.
+- Managing peaks is important, we can sustain more load if it's not all at peak time

 4) Scale end-uses that the state has already targeted